Street Projects - Frequently Asked Questions

 Street Paving

-Street paving is a three-step process; therefore, you will need to move your car three times (so look for the posted signs!)
+Street paving is a two-step process; therefore, you will need to move your car two times (so look for the posted signs!)

 • Step 1: Grinding.
-This lasts just a few hours, but it will be noisy.
+This lasts just a few hours, but it will be noisy and dusty.
 After this is done, you can park on the street again.

 • Step 2: Paving.
-This also usually lasts just one day.
+This also takes one day.
 You will need to move your car.
-We will use construction chalk to temporarily stripe the street while the pavement/concrete cures.
+Temporarily striping or taping will be applied to the street until the permanent striping is placed.

 In the event of an emergency will police cars, fire trucks and ambulances be able to get to my home during construction?